George L. Smith State Park in Twin City, Georgia

 George L. Smith State Park in Twin City

 In late autumn, cypress trees turn deep orange and make a beautiful reflection off George L. Smith State Park’s blackwater pond.
-Join Mill Pond Kayak for a guided paddle trip under Spanish moss and tupelo trees.
+Get out on the water and paddle under Spanish moss and tupelo trees.
 Photographers will appreciate exploring a covered bridge built in 1880.

 James H. (Sloppy) Floyd State Park in Summerville